rethinkdb/rethinkdb-rs/api/javascript/index.md

 combination of the two.
 You can pass options like `returnVals` that will return the old and new values of the row you have modified.

-__Example:__ Update Superman's age to 30.
-If attribute 'age' doesn't exist, adds it to the document.

 __Example:__ Update the status of the post with `id` of `1` to `published`.

 ```js